epicMage/epicMage/README.md

 </figure>

 ## Who?
-I'm a rando on Github.
-I code in my freetime (in lua haha) and sometimes help the F.O.S.S world.
+I'm a random noob on Github.
+I code in my freetime and *sometimes* help the F.O.S.S world.

 ## Projects
 Nothing yet.